gkide/xmake/docs/help.md

 - install `PROGRAMS` into `DESTINATION` with optional `FILE_PERMISSIONS`
   * if not set, the default value is **rwxr-xr-x**, rename if set `RENAME`

+## XmakeCopyWinAppDlls

+Use `ldd` to find the DLLs of given target **execTarget**, then find out the NOT build & system ones, do copy and install on those DLLs file.
+Only works for windows, do nothing for other OS.

+## XmakeCopyInstallFiles

+Copy and install the given files.

+- `INS_DEST`, The install destionation for DLLs
+- `CPY_DEST`, The copy destionation for DLLs
+- `CPY_TARGET`, The target for the copy DLLs
+- `FILES`, The DLLs files to operation
+- `CPY_CMDS_PRE`, The commands before the DLLs copy
+- `CPY_CMDS_SUF`, The commands after the DLLs copy

 # Miscellaneous